Treatment for fainting (syncope) will depend on the type of fainting and whether there's an underlying cause.

 In most cases of vasovagal syncope, further treatment isn't required.
 However, you may find it useful to avoid potential triggers, such as stress or excitement, hot and stuffy environments, and long periods spent standing.

-If you know that injections or medical procedures, such as blood tests, make you feel faint, you should tell the doctor or nurse beforehand.
+If you know injections or medical procedures like blood tests make you feel faint, you should tell the doctor or nurse beforehand.
 They'll make sure you're lying down during the procedure.

 Fainting associated with bodily functions